Iaitō: Materials and manufacture

 Some imitation Japanese swords are made in countries other than Japan.
 They may even be made of folded steel, much like a real katana, but with a blunt edge.
 Such weapons would face the same use and ownership restrictions in Japan as genuine swords, and would not be considered iaitō in Japan.

 The first iaitō were made after the Second World War to permit people without means to own a training sword for their practice of modern budō.
 Iaitō today are produced by specialized workshops without requiring any direct involvement of shinken swordsmiths.

 Some dōjō in Japan recommend that only alloy blades be used for practicing iaidō until the practitioner's skill is consistent enough to safely use a sharp-edged sword.
 Some iaidō schools may require a practitioner to start with a shinken right away, while other schools prohibit the use of a shinken altogether.

 The matching of iaitō length, weight, and balance to the practitioner's build and strength is of utmost importance to safely and correctly perform the iaidō forms (kata).
-Due to the repetition involved in the practicing of iaidō, iaitō are often constructed with the balance point of the blade being set farther from the blade's point (kissaki) and closer to the guard (tsuba) than other blades.
+Due to the repetition involved in the practicing of iaidō, they are often constructed with the balance point of the blade being set further from the blade's point (kissaki) and closer to the guard (tsuba) than other blades.

 Legislation

 The Act for Controlling the Possession of Firearms or Swords and Other Such Weapons, established in Japan in 1958, forbids the possession, production, and importation of any sharpened (or sharpenable) sword.
 Very few exceptions to this rule exists, but, notably, traditional Japanese swordsmiths are permitted to produce a restricted number of blades over the course of the year.
-Japanese swordsmiths have a special status, and the weapons they make are considered work of art rather than weapons.
+Japanese swordsmiths have a special status, and the weapons they make are considered works of art rather than weapons.
 (This also explains why nihontō exported outside Japan must go through a declassification process before their exportation.)